-Take babies for a dental check-up during their first year.
+Visit the dentist Take babies for a dental check-up during their first year.
 This gives your dentist a chance to spot any potential problems and advise you about how to protect your child’s teeth.
-Familiarising babies with their dental practice will also help to prevent any anxiety about future visits.
+Familiarising babies with their dental practice will also help to prevent any anxiety about future vists.

-Take particular care when cleaning teethat bedtime.
+Bedtime brushing Take particular care when cleaning teeth at bedtime.
 Saliva production decreases at night so its rinsing action is reduced and harmful bacteria in the mouth can settle more easily upon teeth.

-Squashes, flavoured milk and juice drinks should never be given to babies.
-If your baby is bottle-fed, only give him formulated baby milk or water.
+Daytime drinks Squashes, flavoured milk and juice drinks should never be given to babies.
+If your baby is bottle-fed, only give him/her formulated baby milk or water.
 Water is always the best option when babies need extra fluids in addition to their milk feeds.

-Give your baby drinks from a beaker from six months and discourage him from drinking from a bottle once he’s twelve months.
-Don’t let him use bottle teats as pacifiers.
+Bottles and beakers Give your baby drinks from a beaker from six months and discourage your baby from drinking from a bottle once they've reached twelve months.
+Don’t let your child use bottle teats as pacifiers.

-If your child sucks on a dummy for long periods it may cause problems with the development of his teeth, possibly requiring corrective treatment later on.
+Dummies/pacifiers If your child sucks on a dummy for long periods it may cause problems with the development of their teeth, possibly requiring corrective treatment later on.
 Never dip dummies into sweet substances, e.g. juices, honey and syrups.